“Everybody can be great, because everybody can serve.” – Dr. Martin Luther King, Jr.

 Share Your Service Projects With Us!

 In the coming weeks, we encourage you and your Club members to celebrate MLK Day of Service by giving back to your community.
-Service projects can be performed through the end of January – don’t forget to visit the Million Members Million Hours of Service Online Community to register your MLK Day of Service project and access the Service Recipe Guides!
+Service projects can be performed through the end of January, and we want to see what you do!
+You can email your story to ClubXBlog@bgca.org or share with your colleagues in the BGCA Youth Development Community on Facebook.

 How is your Club participating in MLK Day of Service?
-Share your stories and pictures with us by commenting below or emailing ClubXBlog@bgca.org for a chance to be featured on the blog or BGCA Youth Development Facebook page!
+Share your stories and pictures with us by commenting below, on the BGCA Youth Development Facebook page, or emailing ClubXBlog@bgca.org for a chance to be featured in upcoming posts!

 This post comes from the Youth Trends team at BGCA, and is written by Rachel Greene-Wilbur.
 For other posts on the latest in pop culture and how current events affect our members, check the Youth Trends tag!